 General Education Requirements Fulfilled by Major

-Management Specialization Requirements (3 Courses)
+Human Resource Management Track Requirements (5 Courses)

-Complete the Following with C or Better:
+Complete the Following with a C or Better: